FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Conclusion

-\textbf{Conclusion.} In summary, we have introduced a novel framework for editable talking face generation that significantly enhances both the realism and controllability of facial animations.
+In summary, we have introduced a novel framework for editable talking face generation that significantly enhances both the realism and controllability of facial animations.
 By leveraging a combination of disentangled latent representations and fine-grained audio-visual alignment, our method enables intuitive editing capabilities such as face editing and lip-sync correction.
-Extensive experiments on multiple benchmarks demonstrate that our approach not only achieves superior performance compared to existing state-of-the-art methods but also allows for diverse and personalized talking face generation.
+Extensive experiments on representative baseline methods demonstrate that our approach not only achieves superior performance compared to existing representative methods, but also allows for diverse and personalized talking face generation.
 We believe this framework opens up promising directions for future research in personalized avatars, virtual assistants, and digital human synthesis.